bluppfisk/deepblu-tools/README.md

 ### Tracked data
 - Dive profile: Deepblu keeps a waypoint with temperature and depth every 20 seconds
-- Average depth, maximum depth, minimum temperature, dive duration
+- Visibility, average depth, maximum depth, minimum temperature, dive duration
 - Media: url, captions and timestamps of video and images
 - Tank: volume, gas, pressure at start and end
 - Divespot: name, latitude and longitude